-- 32. The response of states to the emergence of new firearms that threatened the peace was a plethora of new laws.
-In sort, when faced with changes in technology, consumer behavior, and faced with novel threats to public safety, the individual states enacted laws to address these problems.
-In every instance apart from a few outlier cases in the Slave South, courts upheld such limits on the unfettered exercise a right to keep and bear arms.
+- The response of states to the emergence of new firearms that threatened the peace was regulation.
+In short, when confronted by changes in technology, consumer behavior, and faced with novel threats to public safety, the individual states enacted laws to address these problems.
+In every instance apart from a few outlier cases in the Slave South, courts upheld such limits on the unfettered exercise ok the right to keep and bear arms.
 The primary limit identified by courts in evaluating such laws was the threshold question about abridgement: did the law negate the ability to act in self-defense.
-In keeping with the clear imperative hard-wired into the Second Amendment, states singled out weapons that posed a particular danger for regulation or prohibition.
-Responding in this fashion was entirely consistent with Founding-era conceptions of ordered liberty and the Second Amendment. - 33.
+67 In keeping with the clear imperative hard-wired into the Second Amendment, states singled out weapons that posed a particular danger for regulation or prohibition.
+Responding in this fashion was entirely consistent with Founding-era conceptions of ordered liberty, the Second Amendment and comparable state arms bearing provisions. - 35.
 Not all guns were treated equally by the law in early America.
-Some guns were given heightened constitutional protection and others were treated as ordinary property subject to the full force of state police power authority.64 The
+Some guns were given heightened constitutional protection and others were treated as ordinary property subject to the full force of state police power authority.
+68 The fact that some weapons were treated in the same fashion as other forms